 London’s food spots are generally pretty good at accommodating for this, and I’ve included a variety of options that should suit just about everyone.
 Markets are especially good for this, by the way!
-This year we’ve added icons indicating restaurants that are veggie friendly, vegan friendly and GF friendly.
+For a few years now we include icons indicating restaurants that are veggie-friendly, vegan-friendly and GF friendly.

 I’m personally vegetarian, so if you are too, you’ll find plenty of food options in the itinerary.

 “I have a physical disability.
 Will I be able to do everything in the itinerary?”

 Our itinerary has indicators telling you whether or not each recommendation is wheelchair accessible and there are plenty of options for those who need to avoid stairs.
 You can expect to walk a fairly good amount each day, but how much depends on how you choose to use the itinerary.

 “I have really specific things I want to see, will this work for me?”

 I’ve created this itinerary to cover what most people who visit London for the first time typically like to see.
 Of course, I can’t cover everything!
 If you have really specific or unique tastes, or don’t want to experience any classic London attractions (even just to see them from the outside) then this probably isn’t for you.

 The cool thing about London is that most things, and well, pretty much everything when it’s daytime, works for families with kids, if your children are fairly well-behaved.
 That being said, I’ve not specifically made this itinerary with kids under 16 in mind.

 I ‘m Jess, an American who moved to the UK in 2013 and loves nothing better than finding unique, fun and interesting things to experience in London.